-As part of a new series, we’re talking with Campaign Monitor customers to detail how they approach and run email marketing at their various organisations.
+As part of a new series, we’re talking with Campaign Monitor customers to detail how they approach and run email marketing at their various organizations.

 For those who aren’t already familiar with BuzzFeed, they are a news organization that strives to tell stories people want to share.
 While they’re well known for their light-hearted articles, their content ranges in subject matter from cats to hard news and investigative reporting.

 Now with over 900 team members, BuzzFeed grew from just two main offices to having workspaces in New York, Los Angeles, London, Sydney, Sao Paolo, Berlin, Mumbai, Washington D.C. and San Francisco.

 Here’s what he had to say about how email marketing works for BuzzFeed:

 What do you use email for, and how does it fit into BuzzFeed’s growth strategy?

 BuzzFeed is all about creating stories people want to share—and email is one of the best ways for us to distribute those stories to our audience.